nithikalisamy/google-flightsearch-serenity-framework/README.md

 # Flight Search By Google
 This repository uses Serenity BDD to perform automation tests on the Google Flight search functionality.

+Currently, this project only supports testing the round trip and multi-city (up to 3 destinations) functionalities.
+Please refer to the feature files for configuring the test cases with different data table values.

 ## Set up ##

 * Java 11 or higher